LakshyaMittal3301/socratium/README.md

 - Frontend debug panel is visible only when `VITE_DEBUG=true`.

 ## Status
 The app is in a full rewrite.
-Upload → reader → chat is wired, with AI provider configuration in the library screen.
+Upload → reader → chat is wired, with AI provider configuration in the library and reader screens.
 Providers: Gemini and OpenRouter (model list available in settings).

 ## Productization (Phase 2)
 The next phase focuses on product-grade UX and a more understandable codebase.
 We will:
 - adopt Ant Design for UI consistency,
-- add OpenRouter support (generic providers later),
+- OpenRouter support is in place (generic providers later),
 - improve reader UX, then chat UX iteratively,
 - keep API keys backend-only and encrypted at rest,
 - take small, reviewable steps with manual tests.